William-f-12/William-f-12.github.io/README.md

 ## **Second Phase: <- Current Phase**
 1. Update the README.md file to record dev log.
 2. Abandon the implementation of using the same navigation bar html/css file to improve performance.
+3. Change the style and visual effect of the navigation bar.

 <br/><br/><br/><br/><br/>